ArcInstitute/bqtools/README.md

 You can easily search for specific subsequences or regular expressions within BINSEQ files:

+By default the multiple pattern logic is AND (i.e. all patterns must match).
+The logic can be changed to OR (i.e. any pattern must match) with the `--or-logic` option.

 ```bash
 # See full options list
 bqtools grep --help